Learning with Knole

 Frequently asked questions to help you plan your visit

 When can we visit?

-School visits take place throughout the academic year on Mondays to Fridays.
+School visits take place throughout the academic year on weekdays.
 A full day visit runs from 10am to 2.30pm, or some workshops can be delivered on a half day basis, either 10am-12pm or 12.30-2.30pm.
 All visits start with an introductory talk and we recommend everyone brings a packed lunch.

 How many students can we bring?

-We currently have enough education spaces for groups of up to 60 children per day.
+We can accommodate groups of up to 60 children per day.
 Enough adults need to accompany the children according to the following ratios: 1:4 for Reception, 1:6 for KS1, 1:8 for KS2, 1:10 for KS3.
-These ratios do not provide for one to one support.
+These ratios do not provide for one-to-one support.

 All activities will be led by members of our experienced learning team who will be delighted to share their extensive knowledge of Knole with you.
 Please note however, that the behaviour of the students remains your responsibility at all times.